 I’m Allison, the human behind Sanka Family Farm.
 Our private hobby farm is located in suburban Philadelphia.
 When I’m not out in the yard with the little dinosaurs or crafting soaps, sugar scrubs, skin balms, lip balm, knitting, or sewing reusable grocery bags, I’m with my family or at a my son’s baseball games.
-I also work in an office as a marketing director.

 About Sanka Family Farm

 Sanka Family Farm is a suburban hobby farm, with four hens, a bunch of woodland animals, and a few small plots of tomatoes, peppers, and herbs in the summer.
 We would love to grow more, but because we’re in the woods and have mostly shade, we don’t have enough sun.
 So we focus on the chickens.
 You can follow the entertaining antics of our mini flock members, Mabel, Juno, Cleo, Buffy, and Willow on Instagram.

 A lifelong crafter and owner of the former online yarn shop Supercrafty, Allison makes handmade soaps, lip balms, skin balms, lotion bars, sugar scrubs, essential oil air freshener sprays, reusable grocery bags crafted from chicken feed sacks, and sells them online in the Sanka Family Farm Etsy Shop.
 I’m proud to be a 5-star rated seller on Etsy.
 I use natural, organic, chemical-free ingredients when possible, and I do not test anything I make on animals.
 (The chickens would not like that.)

 100% of net proceeds from the sales of our handmade items will benefit a different 501(c)(3) animal rescue or sanctuary each quarter.